MLSDev/TRON/README.md

 }
 ```

 This is done to prevent leaking implementation detail to client of the framework.
-This can be an instance of Alamofire.Request, or TRON.APIStub.
+This can be an instance of `Alamofire.Request`, or `TRON.APIStub`.
 Also notice, that this protocol inherits from `CustomStringConvertible` and `CustomDebugStringConvertible` protocols, allowing us to use awesome `Alamofire` framework features like printing cURL representation of request into console:

 ```swift
 let token = request.performWithSuccess({ _ in }, failure: { _ in })